Ron Hornaday Jr.: 2012–2014

 During the 2011 season, it was announced that Hornaday would drive for Joe Denette Motorsports for the 2012 season in the No. 9 Anderson's Maple Syrup Chevrolet.

 Before the 2013 season, Hornaday returned to JDM, now NTS Motorsports, to drive the No. 9 truck.
-Hornaday started off on a high note in his finishes with a few top tens in the first few races.
+Hornaday started off on a high note in his finishes with a few Top 10's in the first few races.
 In the third race of the season at Rockingham Speedway, Hornaday intentionally wrecked rookie Darrell Wallace Jr. under caution to retaliate for prior contact.
 He was penalized during the race to restart in 37th spot.
 For his actions, Hornaday was fined $25,000, lost 25 points and was placed on probation by NASCAR until June 12.
-The penalty dropped him from 4th to 15th in the Truck Series standings.
+The penalty dropped him from fourth to fifteenth in the Truck Series standings.
 Although many called for Hornaday to be suspended the same way Kyle Busch was in 2011, NASCAR did not implement a suspension, ruling that although Hornaday's actions were similar, the circumstances between both cases were different.

-With one race remaining in the season, Hornaday was released from the No. 9 truck by NTS Motorsports; in the season finale he drove a sixth truck for Turner Scott Motorsports, finishing fifth.
+With one race remaining in the season, Hornaday was released from the No. 9 truck by NTS Motorsports; in the season finale he drove a sixth truck for Turner Scott Motorsports, finishing 5th.
 He started the 2014 season once again driving for TSM in the No. 30 truck at Daytona International Speedway, with former KHI sponsor Rheem backing the team.
 Due to an internal dispute within TSM, Hornaday did not race at Canadian Tire Motorsport Park, after it was initially reported that all three truck teams would shut down.

 Two days later on September 2, Hornaday was released and Turner Scott Motorsports dissolved the 30 team, with owners Steve Turner and Harry Scott Jr. in the process of filing lawsuits against each other.
-Hornaday was 4th in points prior to the Canada race, and still 6th in points when he was released.
+Hornaday was fourth in points prior to the Canada race, and still sixth in points when he was released.
 On September 13, it was announced that Rheem would partner again with Hornaday at Las Vegas and Texas later that year with NTS Motorsports, the team that had released him in 2013.
-He missed 6 races late in the season and was 14th in points at the season's end.
+He missed six races late in the season and was fourteenth in points at the season's end.